Zaffri/VueJS-Modal/README.md

 * "modalVisible" is a boolean that we are using to conditionally render the modal.
 And "zaffriModal" is a property containing an object of options for our modal.

 ```
+var app = new Vue({
+    el: "#app",
     data: {
-         modalVisible: false,
-         zaffriModal: {
+         modalConfig: {
+             visible: false,
              type: "confirm",
-             title: "Notification",
+             title: "Confirmation",
              messageBody: "This is just some example body text.",
              confirmText: "Confirm",
-             cancelText: "Cancel" // for confirm modal type only
+             cancelText: "Cancel"
          }
     }
+});
 ```
-Set the value of your modal options up however you like.

 ### Step 4.
-The last step is to set up methods in your vue instance to control the behaviour of the modal.
+The last step is to set up an event handler to initiate (show) your modal.

 ```
 methods: {
-        showModal: function() {
+    openModal: function() {
-            this.modalVisible = true;
+        this.modalConfig.visible = true;
-        },
-        hideModal: function(action) {
-            this.modalVisible = false;
-            console.log("Modal action = " + action);
     }
 }
 ```

-* The "showModal" is being used to set our "modalVisible" boolean to true (will open up modal).
+* modalConfig.visible is binded to the component, setting it to true will open up your modal.
-* The "hideModal" is being called by the event emitted from the child, to hide our modal.
-* Inside "hideModal" you can handle your confirm modals by checking the value of the action arguement.
-True = the user has confirmed.
-False = the used has cancelled.

 ####### Note:- check the example for more details.